sumanpoluri/Json-to-HTML-Table/README.md

  - table HTML id attribute will be **jsonTable**
  - table HTML class attribute will not be added
  - **Download** text will be displayed instead of the link itself
+ - imageColumns array defines which headers contain image URLs
+ - columnNames array defines what names should show in the HTML header

 ##Contributors
 [Afshin Mehrabani](https://github.com/afshinm) (@afshinmeh)